MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-macos-client.md

 :::image type="content" source="media/how-to-install-macos-client/macOS-client-troubleshooting-toggles.png" alt-text="Screenshot of the macOS Settings and Troubleshooting view, with the Troubleshooting tab selected.":::

 ## Known limitations
-For a list of known limitations for the Global Secure Access client for macOS, see [Global Secure Access known limitations](reference-current-known-limitations.md).
+Known limitations for the current version of the Global Secure Access client include:

-## Remediations
-Use the following techniques to mitigate limitations:

 ### Secure Domain Name System (DNS)
 If Secure DNS is enabled on the browser or in macOS and the DNS server supports Secure DNS, then the client doesn't tunnel traffic set to be acquired by FQDN.
 (Network traffic that's acquired by IP isn't affected and is tunneled according to the forwarding profile.)
 To mitigate the Secure DNS issue, disable Secure DNS, set a DNS server that doesn't support Secure DNS, or create rules based on IP.